 Please note that the Monitoring Officer can only consider complaints about the behaviour of individual Councillors, not about the authority as a whole, or the people employed by it.

-The Council has appointed an Independent Person, Mr Peter Nicolson, under the Provisions of the Localism Act 2011.
+The Council has appointed an Independent Persons, Mr Peter Nicolson and Russell Brown, under the Provisions of the Localism Act 2011.

 The functions of the Independent Person are:

 The Monitoring Officer has a number of statutory functions governing local investigations into Member conduct.
-Crawley Borough Council’s Monitoring Officer is Ann-Maria Brown, Head of Legal and Democratic Services.
+Crawley Borough Council’s Monitoring Officer is Siraj Choudhury, Head of Legal, Governance and HR.

 The Monitoring Officer is required to prepare a report to Council where it appears to her that the authority has or is about to do anything which would be in contravention of the law or which would constitute maladministration.